INTERNATIONAL TEACHING ASSISTANT EXAM

 How can I prepare for the ITA Exam?

-To prepare for the ITA Exam, take a look at the following example presentation and review the rating sheet that will be used by the expert and undergraduate raters:
+To start preparing for the ITA Exam, take a look at the following example presentation and review the rating sheet that will be used by the language specialist and undergraduate raters:

 - Example presentation